 CRG’s Current Range: 3 Karts Reviewed

 Karting always begins with young people, and CRG are very aware of this fact.
-They’ve taken one of their award-winning chassis, the Mini Hero, and overhauled a lot of it to produce an even more competitive Cadet-level (age 9-12 approx.) kart.
+They’ve taken one of their award-winning chassis, the Mini Hero, and overhauled a lot of it to produce an even more competitive Cadet-level (ages 9-12) kart.

 - Adjustable rear axle